cotrk/AIGuardian/docs/setup.md

 If you encounter any issues or have questions:

-1. Check the [GitHub repository](https://github.com/your-repo/aiguardian) for updates
+1. Check the official AIGuardian documentation
-2. Open an issue on GitHub if you find a bug
+2. Visit the GitHub repository to search for similar issues
-3. Ask for help in the discussions section
+3. Ask for help in the discussions section on GitHub
+4. Submit a bug report if you've found a new issue

 Remember, AIGuardian is designed to help make your coding experience easier!